- Sentiment of crypto social media lead and accompanied the hyperbolic price run in 2017

 According to historical sentiment data of the market, is the bear market over and do we expect the next bull run to happen now?
 Let’s zoom into early 2017.
 There, we find the initiation of a clear emotional upwards trend (left blue line) that has lead to hyperbolic prices in 2017.

-The eScore tells us that for such a bull run to happen again we would have to experience a similar emotional surge as in 2017.
+From the perspective of the eScore for such a bull run to happen again, we would have to experience a similar emotional surge as in 2017.

 The question is however if such an uptrend is still possible.
 The indicator currently oscillates above 0.5.
 That means more than 50% of the conversation is emotionally loaded.
 For an emotional uptrend á la 2017 the eScore would first have to drop much more before being able to rise that much again.